Do you want to place your static website on a hosting platform like AWS? Automate the deployment process by using GitLab and Amazon Web Services.

 When the provisioning process is finished, you will see that the State field’s value is changed to Enabled.
 After that, you can visit the website by entering the created domain name address in an address bar.

-In this article, we have shared our knowledge of AWS web hosting and our DevOps best practices on deploying static sites to Amazon (storing files on S3 and distributing them with CloudFront) using GitLab CI.
+In this article, we have shared our knowledge of web hosting on Amazon and our DevOps services and solutions in deploying static sites to AWS (storing files on S3 and distributing them with CloudFront) using GitLab CI.

 We hope that our guide was helpful, and we highly recommend that you explore all the possibilities of DevOps deployment tools (GitLab CI/CD) and services of AWS web hosting to improve your development and operations skills.